bmarroc/android/README.md

 ## Android

-This repository contains several Android projects testing different ideas.
+This repository contains several Android projects testing different ideas and technologies.

-These notebooks use Python 3.6.9.

 ### Table of contents